exercism/cpp/exercises/practice/all-your-base/.approaches/to-base-ten/content.md

             return sum * input_base + d;
         });
 ```

- `accumulate` is guaranteed to run in order and thus strictly serial as well.
+ `accumulate` is guaranteed to run in order and thus is strictly serial as well.

 ## Algorithm's `transform_reduce` in parallel